 If you don’t have a debit card or a bank card (these already have PIN code) you might find it difficult to buy gas for your vehicle.
 In Iceland, most of the gas stations will require you to have a pin attached to your card.
 As it is, most credit cards don’t automatically come with pin numbers and if you use a credit card without the real pin number, (the gas pump machine), your card is likely to be rejected or declined.
 This is one mistake many tourists have encountered during their visit to Iceland.

 The worst scenario is when you get to a gas station hoping to use the same credit card to shop on their convenience store but discovered the store is closed, and there is nobody to attend to you, you definitely won’t be able to get gas.
 The best way to buy your gas is when you come with a debit card or a bank card which already have a pin.
 This is the only way to save yourself some embarrassing moment in gas stations - as your debit card will work in any gas station.
 Although your credit card has a zip code/number, it is not the same as that of the debit or bank card.
 Sometimes, it is possible to call your credit card company when such an issue arises, and they get it resolved, but we highly recommend a debit/bank card for buying your gas in Iceland.

 #2.
 Many Filling Stations In Iceland Are Self-Serve

 Most gas stations here in Iceland don’t have an attendant.
 You might be used to driving into a gas station and having people come over to fill your gas (this is very common in almost every country) but here in Iceland, most of the gas stations are self-service especially when you are away from the city.
-So if you have not pumped gas by yourself before and you are planning coming down to Iceland, this might be your first time pumping gas all by yourself.
+So if you have not pumped gas by yourself before and you are planning to come down to Iceland, this might be your first time pumping gas all by yourself.